 Should I Get a Dog?

 Our furry friends feel less like pets and more like parts of our family.
-They are akin to children and most of us could hardly imagine life without our fluffy family member.
-However, if you are still in the consideration stage, there are a couple of financial implications you may not realize.
+They are akin to children, and most of us could hardly imagine life without our fluffy family member.
+However, if you are still in the consideration stage of buying a dog, there are a couple of financial implications you may not realize.
+If you don't financially prepare for dog ownership, you may not be able to give your dog the care it deserves.
 Today, we will evaluate if you have enough money in the bank to properly take care of a puppy.

 TOTAL = $250 - $10,000